Rodolfod1/Good_README-Generator/README.md

-# This is my Title for this README
+# This is my title for the README
 MIT<br>[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-     Demonstration of functionality of my app for a new readme generator
+     this is about demonstrating how the application works
 ## Table of contents
 * [Description](#description)
 * [Installation](#installation)